 Emerging Preferences in the Western States

 Tech, lifestyle, and health firms are starting to thrive in the Western states, especially Arizona and Nevada, which has attracted the attention of Sharks like Cuban and John in recent years.
 With Cuban and John actively investing in businesses that bring cutting-edge digital and consumer solutions to market, Arizona has seen 19 agreements and Nevada has seen 18.
-These states are becoming more and more appealing to Sharks who wish to diversify their holdings in areas with unrealized potential as a result of their quickly evolving startup-friendly environments.
+These states are becoming more and more appealing to Sharks who wish to diversify their holdings in areas with unrealized potential as a result of their quickly evolving startup-friendly environments. +3 Western states like Arizona and Nevada have become premier hubs for tech, lifestyle, and health startups, attracting significant venture capital and private equity.
+This thriving environment has drawn intense interest from high-profile investors like Mark Cuban and Daymond John, who have closed 19 and 18 deals respectively in these regions.
+The influx of startup capital and the interest of prominent Sharks are driven by several key state-level dynamics:

 Final Verdict: